Open-STEM/IntroToRoboticsV2/course/driving/basic_robot_driving.rst

     Parameters are inputs to a function that can dictate attributes like distance or angle to vary its behavior.

-Here is some code you can use to drive both the left and right motors at 50% effort.

 .. admonition:: Try it out